-FIGURE 41: EMERGENCY EXIT WINDOW REMOVAL
+FIGURE 42: EMERGENCY EXIT WINDOW REMOVAL

-FIGURE 42: EXTRUSION LOCK LOCATION
+FIGURE 43: EXTRUSION LOCK LOCATION

-- 1. Lift the bar release system; - 2.
+- 1. Slide the red button to tilt up the release bar. - 2.
 Partly lift the window and support it so it stays open. - 3.
 Remove the two extrusion locks with a flat screwdriver. - 4.
 With the help of teammates, slowly rotate the window outward ninety degrees (90°).
 At this angle the window can be released by slightly pushing the window inward.